gonnavis/annihilate/README.md

 chargeAttack, dashAttack, chargeDash, aoe, skill, air attacks, walk ...

-Fix: Do not inflict at the beginning of an attack.
+Fix: Do not inflict damage at the beginning of an attack.

 Integrate common state, like `air`.